 What Types of Prosthesis are Available?

-Dr. Goodner performs in-office dental implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
-Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia
+Dr. Goodner and Dr. Roberts perform in-office dental implant surgery in an operating suite.
+Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting.